Mengmouxu/SceneGen/README.md

 This repository contains the official PyTorch implementation of SceneGen: https://arxiv.org/abs/2508.15769/.

-**Now the Training, Inference Code and Pretrained Models have all been released!
+**Now the Training, Inference Code, and Pretrained Models have all been released!
 Feel free to reach out for discussions!**

 <div align="center">
    <img src="./assets/SceneGen.png">